Test-Time Adaptation via Cache Personalization for Facial Expression Recognition in Videos

 \section{Conclusion}

 This paper proposed \ours, a gradient-free cache-based TTA method for cost-effective personalization of CLIP-based video FER. \ours combines two target dynamic caches with a fixed personalized source cache built from source-subject prototypes to improve subject-specific adaptation at test time.
 Moreover, a tri-gate reliability mechanism is introduced to update the target caches and refine predictions via feature-level fusion with retrieved cache entries.
-Experiments on \biovid, \stressid, and \bah datasets show consistent gains in both \war and \fonescore over prompt-tuning and cache-based baselines, while preserving low test-time computation and bounded memory.
-As future work, we will investigate fully online personalized cache construction and extend \ours to other video behavior recognition tasks (e.g., actions, gestures, events, and affect recognition).\\
+Experiments on the \biovid, \stressid, and \bah datasets show consistent gains in both \war and \fonescore over prompt-tuning and cache-based baselines, while preserving low test-time computation and bounded memory.
+These findings support the central premise that subject-specific prototypes provide valuable prior guidance to improve pseudo-label reliability and enable effective personalization in video-based FER.
+Future work will investigate fully online personalized-cache construction and extend \ours to other video understanding tasks, including action, gesture, event, and affect recognition.\\